 WEDNESDAY, 19 OCTOBER 2011

-This morning around five o’clock I woke up for about five seconds, had a thought about a handful of crayons, a child and a picture, and the meaning that can be extracted from that on the limitation of language when it comes to religion and “absolute truth”, and then I fell asleep again.
+This morning around five o’clock I woke up for about five seconds, had a thought about a handful of crayons, a child, and a picture, and the meaning that can be extracted from that on the limitation of language when it comes to religion and “absolute truth”, and then I fell asleep again.

 Question is, is this image a 100% accurate representation of the actual scene – of the grass and the trees and the animals and the sky and the clouds and the birds and all the minute details that fill reality?

-A few generations later this image’s value, like the value of the hundreds of other sketches and pictures and pieces of text produced by this authority figure, will have been elevated to the status of sacred artefacts.
-It follows that it would at this time be orthodox to refer to a giraffe as orange like the fruit, even that it had never been anything but orange.
+A few generations later this painting, like hundreds of other sketches and paintings and pieces of text produced by this authority figure, had been elevated to the status of sacred artefacts.
+It follows that at this time it would have been orthodox to refer to a giraffe as orange like the fruit, even that it had never been anything but orange.
 Why?
-The picture indicates it as such – clearly, to all who have eyes to see.
-“How can anyone deny it?” it will be asked.
+The picture indicates it as such – clearly, to all who had eyes to see.
+“How can anyone deny it?” it would have been asked.
 “Even a child can see it.
 Indeed, you have to believe like a child.”
-To confirm this understanding, volumes of material are written that explain the correct and only acceptable way the artefact should be interpreted.
+To confirm this understanding, hundreds of volumes of material would have been written that explained the correct and only acceptable way the artefact should have been interpreted.